11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 7. Island hopping to nearby islands

 Siargao is surrounded by one of the biggest mangrove forests in the Philippines and numerous stunning islands.
 Take a day trip to Sugba Lagoon, do the 3 islands tour, or go even further and overnight at Sohoton Cove.
-Due to the bad weather condition, we weren’t able to do any of these activities.
+Due to the bad weather conditions, we weren’t able to do any of these activities.

 8. Discover Siargao!

-This may sound obvious but driving around Siargao island is honestly one of the best things to do.
+This may sound obvious, but driving around Siargao Island is honestly one of the best things to do.
 The island is untouched and so stunning every new corner makes your jaw drop.

 9. Alegria Beach

 Drive up to the very northern tip of Siargao and visit Alegria Beach.
 This clean stretch of white sand and blue water is perfect for swimming and sunbathing.
+Tip: Visit the nearby TakTak Falls if you have more time.

 10. Grab a bowl at Shaka

-11. Drive the coconut roads
+11. Drive the Coconut Roads

 There is a reason Siargao got the title ‘Most Beautiful Island in Asia’.
 The scenic road along the coastline is filled with white beaches and coconut trees, with scenery that gets more and more impressive after each corner.
 Simply driving around for hours, talking to locals and how they live, was our absolute favorite thing to do in Siargao.

-Siargao Travels Tips
+Siargao Travel Tips

 Environmental

-In all tourist areas is a ban on plastic bags and single-use plastic so you will see bamboo straws instead.
-All over General Luna town are bins for plastic bottles which are used really well by both tourists and locals.
+In all tourist areas is a ban on plastic bags and single-use plastic, so you will see bamboo straws instead.
+All over General Luna town are bins for plastic bottles, which are used really well by both tourists and locals.

 Drinking water is for free in nearly every restaurant, and smoking is only allowed in certain areas.

-Siargao WiFi & Sim Card
+Siargao WiFi & SIM Card

-Where to stay
+Where to Stay

 Restaurants in Siargao